 FERC Order 745 was issued as a result of the mandates of the Energy Policy Act of 2005 related to barriers to the demand response market.
-The Order requires that demand-response resources organized by a regional public utility be compensated at the market price.
-Each RTO and ISO determines a price level at which demand response dispatch is cost-effective compared to generation.
-Order 745 specifies that market price is set according to the cost of making electricity available at the location in question (locational marginal price).
+The order requires demand response resources participating in organized wholesale electricity markets to be compensated at the same market price as is received by conventional resources (including generators).
+The market price is set according to the cost of making electricity available at the location in question (locational marginal price).

 - Order 745 (Mar.
 15, 2011)

 Litigation: Order 745 was upheld by the U.S. Supreme Court in FERC v.
 Electric Power Supply Association (2016)

 FERC Order 719 aims to remove barriers to the participation of demand response resources in organized wholesale markets.
 Among other things, the order requires Regional Transmission Organizations and Independent System Operators to accept bids from demand response resources for certain ancillary services, and provides that all accepted bids must receive the market clearing price.
 These requirements were clarified in FERC Orders 719-A and 719-B.